 Finding detox in New York can be difficult.
-Here's everything you need to know about NY rehab options and how to find local treatment as soon as possible.
+Read on to learn more about detox and rehab in New York and how to find a suitable program.

 People struggling with addiction are vulnerable to the dangers associated with withdrawal.
 Detox is often the first step before moving to longer-term treatment options.
 Detox includes medical support and guidance for an individual who is in withdrawal so they can physically stabilize before engaging in long-term, therapy-based treatment.

 Inpatient care involves a residential setting where patients receive around-the-clock care.
 Outpatient care is for those who have already completed inpatient care or for people who may not be able to take time away from work obligations or family responsibilities.

 The table below showcases the number of rehab facilities in New York that offer each level of care:

 The majority of care facilities in New York (70 percent) are outpatient.
 Among outpatient facilities, the majority are regular (63 percent), followed by those for methadone/buprenorphine (51 percent) and intensive (28 percent).
 Residential facilities outside of a hospital represent 27 percent of facilities; 21 percent are long-term, while 8 percent are short-term, which gives people almost equal options about where is best for them to stay.

 The expense of paying for individual treatment can be daunting for people seeking enrollment in an addiction treatment program, especially for those who do not have health insurance coverage.
 Most people in New York attending treatment either use private or state insurance plans.